skjerk/pi-focus/README.md

 This application provides a web-based interface to control the focus of a webcam on a Raspberry pi.
-Very useful on e.g. OctoPrint, where autofocus is not desireable
+Very useful on e.g. OctoPrint, where autofocus is not desirable

 ## Building